josh-helpert/elder-syntax/docs/basic_types.markdown

 It's useful to describe constraints about a program; arguably the most common way is using Types.
 Most languages differentiate between concepts like types, interfaces, abstract classes, traits, etc. In Elder, they're all just different ways to describe data using metadata.

 The metadata relator `:` allows the developer to define whatever metadata constructs they find useful outside of what's defined within Elder syntax.
-It's used for both common concepts (like types) but can be extended to more nuanced constructs like constant-ness, capabilities-secure, or even business logic for a certain domain.
-The goal is to allow the developer to extend their model to whatever they need to solve their problem.
+It's used for both common concepts (like types) but can be extended to more nuanced constructs like constant-ness, object-capability, concurrency, or even business logic for a certain domain.
+Elder prefers that the problem decides the appropriate model instead of the reverse.
+This means Elder must allow the developer to extend their model to whatever they need to solve their problem.
 Since often this changes for different domains and use-cases, the model must be able to be customized.

-This doesn't mean that every type can be represented in every environment.
-If an implementation doesn't natively support the types there's a few ways to configure how the environment responds:
-* When possible, emulate the type
-* Default to a more general type
-* Throw a compile time error on use

-All that Elder syntax guarantees is that if it's defined, it must mean what is specified in Elder syntax standard.
-Not that it must be defined.

 ## Reserved and Builtin
 ------------------------------------------------------------------------------------------------------------